 Spring sunshine always gets me energized to spring clean the house and get organized.
-The change in seasons also gets me thinking about cleaning up my diet.
-Our bodies have their own build-in detoxifying organs—the liver especially.
+The change in seasons also makes me start thinking about cleaning up my diet.
+Our bodies have their own built-in detoxifying organs—the liver, especially.
 But as often happens, our not-so-great eating habits get the best of us.

-Cilantro contains phytonutrients, flavonoids and active phenolic compounds.
-It helps your body get rid of heavy metals by binding to them.
+Cilantro contains phytonutrients, flavonoids, and active phenolic compounds.
+It helps your body get rid of heavy metals by binding to them and moving them out.
 Eating a diet rich in cilantro can also have great anti-inflammatory and digestive benefits [source].

-- 1 cup green tea, chilled
+- 1 cup green tea chilled

 - 1 cup loosely packed cilantro

-- 1 cup loosely packed organic baby kale (or another baby green)
+- 1 cup loosely packed organic baby kale or another baby green

 - 1 cup cucumber